 Third Presentation (Longer term)

 Teeth and gum health rapidly declines if left untreated.
-At these advanced stages you will see heavy calculus accumulation, severe gingivitis and ulceration, missing or moving teeth as well as extreme bad breath.
+At these advanced stages, you will see heavy calculus accumulation, severe gingivitis and ulceration, missing or moving teeth as well as extreme bad breath.
 The most concerning change is extreme discomfort and pain.
-At this point other organ systems in the body can also be affected.
+At this point, other organ systems in the body can also be affected.

 They can't tell us when it aches

 We understand it is easy to put off simple procedures like a dental descale and polish until next time.
 However, it is more difficult for cats and dogs to tell us when they have a toothache.
-Identifying visible changes and intervening at an early stage will help us to prevent lengthy and sometimes costly procedures and to ensure your pet is as comfortable as possible.
+Identifying visible changes and intervening at an early stage will help us to prevent lengthy and often costly procedures and to ensure your pet is as comfortable as possible.